Code-Institute-Submissions/milestone-project-61/README.md

 ## Deployment
 This site was developed as GitHub repository using GitPod.
-It will be deployed to GitHub Pages and can be viewed [here](https://mvmolloy.github.io/milestone-project-2/).
+It has been deployed using GitHub Pages and can be viewed [here](https://mvmolloy.github.io/milestone-project-2).

 The development version and deployed versions are identitcal and the master branch is the only branch.